Smoothing Variances Across Time: Adaptive Stochastic Volatility: Simulation Study

 \subsection{Results}

 As shown in Table~\ref{tab:wide_results} and Figure~\ref{fig:MAE_boxplots}, the proposed ASV models consistently outperform or match the true models in DGPs with large volatility shifts, including DGPs 2, 3, 5, 6, and 8.
-In DGP 2, their MAE is only marginally higher than that of MSSV2, and in DGP 5, even slightly lower than that of MSGARCH2, both of which are correctly specified for those settings.
-Notable differences are found in DGPs 3, 6, and 8.
-In DGP 3, the average MAE of ASV models is 0.24 (sd = 0.07), compared to 0.46 (sd = 0.15) for the next best model, RWSV-BL, leading to 44\% reduction.
-Similar differences are observed in DGPs 5 and 6.
-Such results underscore ASV's ability in capturing abrupt structural changes.
+In DGPs 2 and 5, MSSV2 achieves the lowest MAE, as expected, since it assumes two distinct volatility states that match the structure of these DGPs.
+The proposed ASV models, despite not assuming a fixed two-state structure, consistently achieve the second-lowest MAE in both cases.

+ASV models outperform existing alternatives particularly when large and abrupt changes in volatility are present.
+In DGP 3, the average MAE of the ASV models is 1.44 (sd = 0.32), compared with 2.03 (sd = 0.38) for the next best model, MSSV2, corresponding to a 29\% reduction.
+Similarly, DGP 8 shows an 18\% reduction in MAE, and DGP 6 shows a 9\% reduction relative to the second-best model.
+Despite having three distinct states, existing models perform relatively well in DGP 6.
+This is primarily due to the high persistence parameter, $\beta$, characterizing DGP 6, which enables autoregressive models to track volatility changes more effectively.
+When persistence is lower, as in DGPs 3 and 8, the advantage of ASV becomes substantially more pronounced.
+These results highlight the strong ability of ASV to capture abrupt structural shifts in volatility dynamics.

-ASV models also perform reasonably well in scenarios where the underlying volatility is stationary or smoothly varying, as in DGPs 1, 4, and 7.
-SV and GARCH achieve the lowest average MAEs in DGPs 1 and 4 due to perfect specification; ASV models perform similarly to other misspecified models.
-In DGP 7, where volatility evolves smoothly without abrupt shifts, ASV outperforms all models including SV and RWSV.
-This suggests that although ASV is designed to capture abrupt structural changes, it still maintains competitive performance in settings that favor smooth or mean-reverting dynamics.
+ASV models also perform reasonably well in scenarios where the underlying volatility is stationary or smoothly varying, as in DGPs 1 and 7.
+In DGP 1, the SV model achieves the lowest average MAEs, as it is the correctly specified model.
+The ASV models perform similarly to other misspecified SV type models, such as RWSV and MSSV2.
+In DGP 7, where volatility evolves smoothly without abrupt shifts, the ASV models outperform all alternatives, including SV and RWSV.
+This suggests that although ASV is designed to capture abrupt structural changes, it remains competitive in settings characterized by smooth or mean-reverting dynamics.
+ASV performs relatively poorly in DGP 4, showing MAE values comparable to other SV-type models.
+The reduced performance likely stems from model misspecification, as DGP 4 follows a GARCH(1,1) process while ASV assumes an SV formulation.
+GARCH volatility is a deterministic function of past data and therefore produces a much rougher stationary volatility path than the smoother dynamics in SV models.
+This mismatch makes accurate volatility estimation more difficult for ASV.